 |Tiger Cave||Cave||6.1 mi.
 North of Central San Pedro Columbia|

-Guests can spend some time in one of the many parks, or 3 botanical gardens in Belize.
+Vacationers can spend some time in one of the many parks, or 3 botanical gardens in Belize.

-A second popular attraction in this category is Blue Hole National Park.
+Another popular attraction in this category is Blue Hole National Park.
 This park is located about 12 miles southeast of Belmopan.

 |Belize Botanic Gardens||Botanical Garden||0.2 mi.
 Northwest of Central San Ignacio||Belize|